coalio/rfscss/README.md

 <h3 id="about">About</h3>

-This utility allows you to refactor the main file, split it into multiple imports or select a specific subset and paste it in a different file, depending in the rfscss specification.
+This utility allows you to refactor a SCSS/CSS stylesheet, split it into multiple files or extract a specific subset into in a different file, depending in the rfscss specification.

 The rfscss specification contains a set of rules that tell rfscss how to deal with the input code.
 The rules are applied in the order they are defined.